Ntorres95/Project_3/README.md

 #Boston Airbnb (Project 3)

+***The Data and Maps pages are correctly displayed through a live server while the Comparisons only shows up when running the app.py in terminal and loading the page that way.***

 The aim of our site is to enable users to easily navigate the top rated Airbnbs (90 and above) in the Boston area.

 #Breakdown/Goals